cburschka/xbbcode/README.md

 The `{{ name }}` placeholder is required as the tag name is configurable.

-The required function `TagPluginInterface::process(ElementInterface $tag)` receives a tag occurrence as encountered in text, and must return HTML code.
+The required function `TagPluginInterface::process(TagElementInterface $tag)` receives a tag occurrence as encountered in text, and must return HTML code.

-The `ElementInterface` object provides the following methods:
+The `TagElementInterface` object provides the following methods:

 - `getContent()` returns the rendered content of the tag.
 - `getOption()` returns the string following "=" in the opening tag, such as